binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

-* _todo_
-* _todo_
+* **Running services as root**: Removing permissions, once a service has been running as root, may make something stop working
-* Because features, and settings will be changed on an ad hoc basis, and change control just like security is often seen as an annoyance, if it can be bypassed, it will be, and those changes will be forgotten.
+* **Configuration Settings Changed Ad Hoc**: Because features, and settings will be changed on an ad hoc basis, and change control just like security is often seen as an annoyance, if it can be bypassed, it will be, and those changes will be forgotten.

    AWS as many other CSPs provide many great tools to help us harden our configuration and infrastructure.
-If we decide not to take our part of the shared responsibility model seriously, then it is just time before we are compromised
+If we decide not to take [our part](#cloud-countermeasures-shared-responsibility-model-csp-customer-responsibility) of the shared responsibility model seriously, then it is just time before we are compromised
+* **Machine Instance Access To Open**: You may think that having the source IP address that people can administer your machine instances from locked down to a single IP address will make it difficult for workers outside of a single office to connect to your machine instances